ghost-fvtt/foundry-factory/src/presets/ghost-gulp-rollup/README.md

 npm run link-project
 ```

-On Windows, creating symlinks requires administrator privileges so unfortunately
+On Windows, creating symlinks requires administrator privileges, so
-you need to run the above command in an administrator terminal for it to work.
+unfortunately you need to run the above command in an administrator terminal for
+it to work.

 ### Run the tests (if testing was set up)